twisted/pydoctor/README.rst

 * Allow suppressing the footer's buildtime altogether with option ``--buildtime=no``.
 * Add project version on each HTML page.
+* When an  intersphinx inventory file fails to read, do not print the whole stack trace by default.
+  The -v flag will log exceptions' tracebacks.

 pydoctor 25.10.1
 ^^^^^^^^^^^^^^^^